This article details how the new messaging standard known as 10DLC will affect sending messages with Hustle.

 How do campaign use cases affect throughput?

-The availability of special campaigns is determined by the brand’s tax-exempt status.
-In some cases, brands with a particular tax-exempt status are limited to only a few special campaigns.
+Only AT&T enforces sending speed based on the brand score and the campaign use case.
+The availability of special use cases is determined by the brand’s tax-exempt status.
 See Which campaign should I choose for my brand? for more information.

 Standard campaign throughput